 A Megabit is a unit of measure of data, typically used to measure network speed or throughput.
-Not to be confused with a Megabyte which is typically used to measure the size of files/storage/space

 A Megabyte is a unit of measure of data, typically used to measure the size of files/storage/space.

 We have no specific requirements, Any Internet enabled device will work with our service.
 Windows/Mac/Linux, doesn’t matter to us.
 Any WiFi enabled device 802.11b/g/n/ac and now WiFi-6 will work with our service.
-Note: Older WiFi devices that use 802.11b/g are considered legacy devices.
-802.11b came out in 1999 while 802.11g was released in 2003.
+Note: Older WiFi devices that use 802.11b/g are considered legacy devices, 802.11b came out in 1999 while 802.11g was released in 2003.
 So note it may be a good time to upgrade if your device is this old.

 WiFi is designed to reduce the speed as the distance grows.
 When it comes to legacy devices, these devices are slow to begin with so imagine that 802.11b device in your home, this device could only do 11Mbps max.
 Now add some distance and this device is now connected with a 1M connection (very common scenario).
 Imagine it trying to do an update, or stream a movie where it is severely limited.
 Other devices that have a great connection will also suffer and the entire network will slow.
 Why?
-Because WiFi devices communicate and take turns taking with the router.
-When it’s the next devices turn to talk, that slow device may not be finished talking and the faster device misses it’s opportunity to talk.
+Because WiFi devices communicate and take turns talking with the router, when it’s the next devices turn to talk, that slow device may not be finished talking and the faster device misses it’s opportunity to talk.
 This is not a problem with the 5Ghz band as there are standards in place to handle this, but on the 2.4Ghz bands (802.11b/g) there are not.

 These are IEEE (Institute of Electrical and Electronics Engineers) standards in which WiFi operates, See the chart below: